Home Builder Marketing Ideas: 19 Tips for Success

 Foreword: The Importance of Having a Search Engine Optimization Blueprint

-So, it’s 2019 and things have changed, right?
+So, things have changed, right?
 Well, somewhat, but some things have not changed as much as in recent years.
 I realize you may want to jump to number 1 and start learning, but it would be best if you brushed up on your general knowledge of SEO (search engine optimization) first.
 Most of the 19 tips in this E-Book relate to or reinforce SEO in one way or another.

 One thing’s for sure: Competition for Google Rankings is FIERCE and getting tougher by the day.
 Everyone sees the value of a top ranking for the ‘right’ Google searches.
 And, yes, mobile-first is the real deal since Google switched over to mobile-first indexing.
 Your site is being judged by the mobile results even though lots of people visit on desktop.